 Should I do anything in advance of the appraisal appointment

-There are three "common approaches to value" which helps the appraiser arrive at this opinion or valuation.
+There are three "common approaches to value" which assists the appraiser come to this opinion or valuation.

-Usually, the Sales Comparison Approach is the most accurate indicator of market value of a house.
+Generally speaking, the Sales Comparison Approach is the most accurate indicator of market value of a house.

-There are many reasons to purchase an appraisal from WalshStreet Appraisals with the usual reason being real estate and mortgage transactions.
+There are many reasons to get an appraisal with the most common reason being real estate and mortgage transactions.

-Other reasons for getting an appraisal include:
+Other reasons for ordering an appraisal include:

 - To demonstrate a homeowner's acquired equity and remove PMI.

-- To fight inflated property taxes.
+- To contest improperly assessed property taxes.

 Appraisers do not do provide residential property inspections and are not home inspectors.